daveyarwood/blog.djy.io/src/_drafts/conjuring-clojure-in-vim-2020-edition.md

 If you're a Vim-using Clojurist or a Clojure-using Vimmer, hopefully I've inspired you to give [Conjure][conjure] a try.
 Go ahead, it's fun!

-# Notes

-1. Write a new blog post about how the new version of Conjure is even better.
-2. Update the previous blog post to include a link to the new one.

 # Comments?